-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: 5. institute and complete divorce actions effectively by conducting consultations, settlement negotiations; drafting of all legal documents in the process; studying and applying case law, statutes, rules and regulations to her/his case studies 5.1 advise the client correctly 5.2 draft the different types of particulars of claims and applications based on different sets of facts in a correct and suitable manner 5.3 fill in forms correctly and completely 5.4 reach settlements and draft deeds of settlements 5.5 understand the divorce procedure as illustrated by discussions and proposing tactics 5.6 complete divorce actions speedily 6. reflect on the divorce process 6. illustrate reflection skills by evaluating successes and failures; the legal system (with particular reference to this process) and the legal service rendered to the public, during oral and written discussions and in completing questionnaires at the clinic develop a methodology to assist her/him when dealing with new and/or unfamiliar legal work.
-7.1 research a new problem presented in class or in the clinic and propose a solution to the problem 8. draft all simple and selected advanced legal documents correctly by analysing sets of facts and case studies, and applying the relevant law thereto 8.1 draft pleadings, notices and affidavits correctly and within the required time frame 8.2 apply the court rules and sections to the relevant pleadings, notices and affidavits 8.3 research the case law applicable to the court rules and sections 8.4 apply the formal principles laid down by the case law when drafting pleadings, notices and applications develop a methodology in the drafting of legal documents in general use the legal documents, cases and books (prescribed or researched) to draft own, new and, where relevant, adapted legal documents 10. assist clients effectively by advising them on the Small Claims Courts Act, rules, procedures and process, and referring them to the Court by formulating letters of demand and completing summonses 10.1 advise the client about the Small Claims Court 10.2 write correct and complete letters of demand 10.3 complete summonses correctly 11. demonstrate civic responsibility in dealing with the public demonstrate civic responsibility during class discussion, in the clinic and in written examinations by analysing, criticising and evaluating sets of facts.
+Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: conducting consultations, settlement negotiations; drafting of all legal documents in the process; 5.1 advise the client correctly 5.2 draft the different types of particulars of claims and applications based on different sets of facts in a correct and suitable manner 5.3 fill in forms correctly and completely 5.4 reach settlements and draft deeds of settlements 5.5 understand the divorce procedure as illustrated by discussions and proposing tactics 5.6 complete divorce actions speedily 6. reflect on the divorce process 6. illustrate reflection skills by evaluating successes and failures; the legal system (with particular reference to this process) and the legal service rendered to the public, during oral and written discussions and in completing questionnaires at the clinic develop a methodology to assist her/him when dealing with new and/or unfamiliar legal work.
+7.1 research a new problem presented in class or in the clinic and propose a solution to the problem facts and case studies, and 8.1 draft pleadings, notices and affidavits correctly and within the required time frame 8.2 apply the court rules and sections to the relevant pleadings, notices and affidavits 8.3 research the case law applicable to the court rules and sections 8.4 apply the formal principles laid down by the case law when drafting pleadings, notices and applications 9. develop a methodology in the drafting of legal documents in general 0 , , , , , , , , , , , , , , , , , , , 10. assist clients effectively by advising them on the Small Claims Courts Act, rules, procedures and process, and referring them to the Court by formulating letters of demand and completing summonses 10.1 advise the client about the Small Claims Court 10.2 write correct and complete letters of demand 10.3 complete summonses correctly 11. demonstrate civic responsibility in dealing with the public demonstrate civic responsibility during class discussion, in the clinic and in written examinations by analysing, criticising and evaluating sets of facts.
 12. develop a methodology to deal with specific acts, rules, regulations, process and courts 12. research a given problem presented either in class or in the clinic and propose a solution to the problem

-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: 13. prepare for a simple criminal trial by consulting effectively with accused and witnesses; draft subpoenas correctly; prepare examination-in-chief fully and prepare for cross-examination by applying the relevant rules and principles to her/his case studies and/or sets of facts , , , , , , , , , , , , , , , , , , , ,
+Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: prepare for a simple criminal trial by consulting effectively with accused and witnesses; draft subpoenas correctly; prepare examination-in-chief fully and prepare for cross- examination by applying the relevant rules and principles to her/his case studies and/or sets of facts